 Giving yourself an ice-water facial is just about as simple as it sounds: Fill a bowl with water and ice, then submerge your full face in it for 20 to 30 seconds.
 That's it.

-As you may have guessed, the skin-care benefits that come along with ice-water facials make the practice worth the initial shiver.
+Ice baths for the face aren’t here to replace a Hydrafacial or Botox, but they have their own health benefits that make the practice worth the initial shiver.
 “Cold plunges reduce inflammation while energizing the skin,” says Dr. Yadav.
 “Relieving that inflammation can help temporarily reduce redness or tenderness in blemishes and rosacea-prone skin."

 A few more (non-skin-care-related) reasons to go for the plunge?
-It can calm anxiety and, of course, "It’ll also wake you up," says Dr. Yadav.
+It can calm anxiety (like certain facial massage techniques) and, of course, "It’ll also wake you up," says Dr. Yadav.
 What a way to start your day.